zachary-cauchi/exchangerates-microservice-assignment/README.md

 ### Roadmap 1:

 * [x] Create tables and data structures for users.
+* [ ] Create tables and data structures for user account balances.
 * [ ] Create tables and data structures for exchange rates.
 * [ ] Create tables and data structures for past exchanges.
 * [x] Create a controller that gets users.